jonwestfall/uncle-jons-bank/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- Docker + Docker Compose
+- Docker + Docker Compose (If you're new to the Docker ecosystem, download [https://www.docker.com/products/docker-desktop/](Docker Desktop) for your platform to get up and running.
-- GitHub account (for cloning and pushing)
+- GitHub account (for cloning and pushing; alternatively you could just download this repository as a ZIP file, and unzip it to a directory of your choosing).

 ### Clone the Repo